sawanruparel/demo-typer-extension/scripts/README.md

 ---

-## Real Screenshots Generator (`generate-screenshots.js`)
+## Screenshots Generator (`generate-screenshots.js`)

 **⭐ RECOMMENDED for Chrome Web Store submissions**

-A Node.js script using Puppeteer that captures real screenshots of the extension in action.
+A comprehensive Node.js script using Puppeteer that generates professional screenshots of the extension in action.

 ### Why Use This?

 - **Authentic**: Shows your actual extension UI and functionality
-- **Professional**: Real screenshots look better than mockups
+- **Professional**: Includes real screenshots and contextual usage scenarios
 - **Accurate**: Displays exactly what users will see
-- **Required**: Chrome Web Store prefers real screenshots over generated graphics
+- **Comprehensive**: Covers multiple use cases (demo pages, editors, code environments)

 ### Requirements